wxWidgets/website/about/index.md

   version 2.6 or higher.
 * **wxMSW**: The port for 32-bit and 64-bit Windows variants including Windows XP, Vista, 7, 8 and 10.
-* **wxMac**: For delivering Carbon applications on Mac OS X 10.2 through 10.6.
-* **wxOSX/Carbon**: For delivering 32-bit Carbon-based applications on Mac OS X 10.5 and above.
 * **wxOSX/Cocoa**: For delivering 32-bit and 64-bit Cocoa-based applications on
-  Mac OS X 10.5 and above.
+  macOS 10.7 and above.
+* **wxQt**: wxQt is a port of wxWidgets using Qt libraries.
+It requires Qt 5 or later.
 * **wxX11**: A port for Linux and Unix variants targetting X11 displays using a generic widget set.
 * **wxMotif**: A port for Linux and Unix variants using OpenMotif or Lesstif widget sets.

+*Additionally* the following legacy platforms are supported by the current stable 3.0 release:

+* **wxMSW**: Legacy 32-bit Windows versions like Windows 95, Windows 98, Windows 2000
+* **wxMac**: For delivering Carbon applications on Mac OS X 10.2 through 10.6.
+* **wxOSX/Carbon**: For delivering 32-bit Carbon-based applications on Mac OS X 10.5 and above.

 ## Features and Functionality